 - Memorializing individuals with connections to racist acts, slavery and genocide.

 - Presenting selective, over simplified, one-sided views of history.

 - Not sufficiently including other stories, in particular those of women, people of color and themes of labor, migration and community building.

 - Creating conflict between groups of people who see value in these artworks and those who do not.

 Some of the pieces listed on the website have been the subject of criticism for years.

 The Columbus statues have been repeatedly defaced, with people saying they should come down permanently because Columbus did not discover America and his actions led to genocide and crimes, including rape and torture, against Indigenous people.

 The monuments website also notes one of the pieces that is flagged, the Haymarket Riot Monument/Police Memorial, “has suffered more physical abuse than any other work of public art in Chicago.”
-The statue, which shows a police officer raising his hand, has been bombed twice and now resides at the Police Training Center.
+The statue, which shows a police officer raising his hand, has been bombed twice and now resides at Chicago Police headquarters, 3510 S. Michigan Ave.

 Other monuments, like those to Washington and Lincoln, were long seen as sacrosanct, but they too have come under renewed scrutiny in recent years.
 Critics have pointed out Washington owned enslaved people and Lincoln — typically seen as a beloved figure in Illinois — espoused white supremacist views.